What Is Birria?

 - Dip each tortilla into the sauce on both sides.

-- When the saucepan is hot, add or use a tortilla.
+- When the saucepan is hot, add thet tortilla.
 Sprinkle cheese on the tortilla.
 Allow the cheese to partially melt.
 Spoon beef on top of the cheese.
 Then, spoon chimichurri onto the beef.

 - Fold the taco in half and transfer to the plate.
 Garnish with fresh cilantro.